jacobzhang22/efficient-inference-system/README.md

 ### 2. Scheduler comparison

 The scheduler artifact compares baseline, static, dynamic, and continuous batching on top of the same cached paged-attention engine.
-The highest-signal views are:
+The main views are:

 - throughput vs arrival rate
 - p99 latency vs arrival rate